blog posts

 Step 3: Open Anaconda Navigator

-- Once the Anaconda installation is complete, use the Anaconda Navigation to run an integrated development environment such as Jupyter Notebook.
-Click the Start menu in Windows 10 to open the Anaconda Navigation and click the Anaconda Navigator option.
+Once the Anaconda installation is complete, use Anaconda Navigator to launch an integrated development environment (IDE) such as Jupyter Notebook.
+Click the Start menu in Windows 10 to open the Anaconda Navigator and click the Anaconda Navigator option.

-- You will see a window like the one below that provides access to the various tools that Python programmers and data science experts need.
+You will see a window like the one below, which provides access to the tools Python programmers and data science experts need.

-- Write the code in the cell shown.
-Then click on the Run button, which is in a triangle, to run the program.
+Write the code in the cell shown.
+Then click the Run button (the triangle icon) to run the program.

 Working with Mac

 If you are using a Mac, you probably already have Python installed.
-However, you may establish an older version on your system, or Python may remove it from the system for some reason.
-For example, the Leopard OS X version (version 10.5) uses an old version of Python 2.5.1.
+However, you may install an older version on your system, or Python may remove it for some reason.
+For example, Leopard (OS X 10.5) uses an older version of Python 2.5.1.
 This particular version does not have direct access to the IDLE program.

-Depending on how you use Python, you may want to upgrade your installation in some cases.
+Depending on how you use Python, you may need to upgrade your installation.
 Part of that process involves installing the GNU Compiler Collection tools so that Python can access the low-level resources it needs.
 Follow the steps below to install the new version of Python on Mac OS X.

 2. Click on the appropriate link for the Mac version.
-Our recommendation is to choose the 64-bit version.
-We recommend that you click on Python 3.10.4 – March 24, 2022, the latest version of this article released for the Mac.
+We recommend selecting the 64-bit version.
+We recommend you click on Python 3.10.4 – March 24, 2022, the latest version of this article released for the Mac.

-Clicking on the link above starts the process of downloading the Python image.
+Clicking the link above starts downloading the Python image.
 Wait for the download to finish.
 Your Mac will automatically open the image disc when the download is complete.

 The disk image looks like a folder.
-Inside this folder are many WiFi, including python.
+Inside this folder are many Wi-Fi files, including Python files.
 Pkg.
-You see the python—pkg file, which contains the Python program.
+You see the Python—pkg file, which contains the Python program.
 Text files contain information about the build, license, and any notes associated with your downloaded version.

 You’ll see a welcome dialog box about this particular Python build.